-(web client) To take action on a session request
+To take action on a session request ( web client)

 - 1. From the web client, click My Requests. - 2.
 Search to find what you need.
-For more information, see Search box on page 23. - 3.
-Click T Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready (that is, a session that can be launched).

-- Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the checkout time has not arrived. - Revoked: Approved requests retracted by the approver. - The approver can revoke a request after it is available. - When a user with Security Policy Administrator permissions revokes a live session, the active session is terminated. - Expired: Requests for which the checkout duration has elapsed. - Denied: Requests denied by the approver. - 4.
-Click [^] or ^{} to see more or less information on the request. - 5.
-You can take the following actions on session requests, depending on the state. - Available: If the password changes while you have it checked out, and your current request is still valid, select either I Copy or Show again to obtain the new password, if enabled by your Administrator.
-Seconds Remaining shows you how long you have to copy information to use to log in.

-- For SSH and RDP accounts: - Click ► Launch to launch the SSH client or RDP connection.
-For more information, see Launching the SSH client or Launching an RDP session. - Click Check-In to complete the checkout process once you have ended your session. - In addition, you can use the following buttons to view or copy information into the dialog that contains the credentials needed to launch the session. - Click Copy to check out and copy the credential. - Click Show to check out the credential and view the credential. - For telnet or TN3270/TN5250 over telnet accounts, the fields needed are based on the terminal service application in use: - For a terminal service application that uses an inband connection string (like telnet), click Copy to copy the Hostname Connection string and check out the password.
-Then, paste the information in the log in screen. - If the terminal service application requires more information for log in (for example, TN3270/TN5250 over telnet): - Click Show to display values that may include Vault Address (the SPP address), a one-time Token, Username, Asset, and Sessions Module (the SPS address).
+For more information, see Search box on page 61. - 3.
+Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready (that is, a session that can be launched). - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived. - Revoked: Approved requests retracted by the approver. - The approver can revoke a request after it is available. - When a user with Security Policy Administrator permissions revokes a live session, the active session is closed. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - 4.
+Depending on the type of request, additional information may be available by clicking the tile. - 5.
+You can take the following actions on session requests, depending on the state. - Available request: If the password or SSH key changes while you have it checked out, and your current request is still valid, select either Copy or Show again to obtain the new password or SSH key, if enabled by your Administrator. - For SSH and RDP accounts: - The Start RDP Session/Start SSH Session options are available only if enabled by user preferences.
+Click to launch the SSH client or RDP connection.
+For more information, see Launching the SSH client or Launching an RDP session. - Click ✓ Check-In to complete the check out process once you have ended your session. - In addition, you can use the following buttons to view or copy information into the dialog that contains the credentials needed to launch the session. - Click Copy to check out and copy the credential. - Click Show to check out the credential and view the credential. - For telnet or TN3270/TN5250 over telnet accounts, the fields needed are based on the terminal service application in use:

-- Click I Copy by any of the values to copy a single value.
-Or, you can click I Copy at the right of all values to copy the entire the connection string, if that is required by your terminal service application. - Paste the necessary information into your terminal service application. - Click Check-In to complete the password checkout process.
-This makes the session request available to reviewers. - Click Hide to conceal the information from view. - Approved: Select Select Cancel to remove the request.
+- For a terminal service application that uses an inband connection string (like telnet), click Copy to copy the Hostname Connection String and check out the password or SSH key.
+Then, paste the information in the log in screen. - If the terminal service application requires more information for log in (for example, TN3270/TN5250 over telnet): - Click Show to display values that may include Vault Address (the SPP address), a one-time Token, Username, Asset, and Sessions Module (the SPS address). - Click Copy by any of the values to copy a single value.
+Or, you can click Copy at the right of all values to copy the entire the connection string, if that is required by your terminal service application. - Paste the necessary information into your terminal service application. - Click Check-In Request to complete the password or SSH key check out process.
+This makes the session request available to reviewers. - Click Hide to conceal the information from view. - Approved: Select © Cancel Request to remove the request.
 A session request changes from Approved to Available when the requested time is reached.
-It stays available until you either cancel the request or it reaches the end of the duration period. - Pending: Click S Cancel to remove the request. - Revoked: - Click 🖼 Resubmit Request to request the password again. - Click • Remove to delete the request from the list. - Expired: Click Center Remove to delete the request from the list. - Denied: - Click Resubmit Request to request the password again. - Click • Remove to delete the request from the list.
+It stays available until you either cancel the request or it reaches the end of the duration period. - Pending: Click Cancel Request to remove the request. - · Revoked: - Click Resubmit to request the password or SSH key again. - Click Remove Request to delete the request from the list. - Expired: Click Remove Request to delete the request from the list. - · Denied: - Click Resubmit to request the password or SSH key again. - Click Remove Request to delete the request from the list.

-(desktop client) To take action on a session request
+To take action on a session request ( $\square$ desktop client)